Stackpole Books

 Stackpole Books is a trade publishing company in Mechanicsburg, Pennsylvania.
 It was founded by Edward J. Stackpole in Harrisburg, Pennsylvania, in 1930 and was moved to its current headquarters in 1993.
 Stackpole publishes nonfiction books in the areas of crafts, outdoors, regional and travel, military history, and military reference.
 The current CEO is M. David Detweiler, and the Publisher and Editorial Director is Judith Schnell.
+The company is part of Globe Pequot Publishing Group.